What is a Decision Tree or Workflow?

 4. Make Your Own: If you have an idea for a different type of visual that would be beneficial for a student, Positivity gives you the flexibility to make your own.

 The use of decision trees and workflows in the classroom promotes independence in students as they work on tasks throughout their day.
-The decision tree or workflow should be scheduled to appear when a student typically struggles or needs support from an adult.
-For example, if a student needs a reminder to first work, then earn a small snack 10 minutes into a 15 minute task, a First-Then strategy should be scheduled to pop up on their screen as a reminder instead of a staff member needing to remind them.
+The decision tree or workflow should be scheduled to appear when a student typically struggles or needs support from a service provider.
+For example, if a student needs a reminder to first work, then earn a small snack 10 minutes into a 15 minute task, a First-Then strategy should be scheduled to pop up on their screen as a reminder instead of a service provider needing to remind them.
 This will give them increased independence in work completion as well as helping to increase self-direction, a very necessary job skill for students to learn!

 How to Implement: